rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 but also does a git <strong>stash drop</strong> to remove it from the stash.

 *** ???
-Git checkout and Git pull should refuse to update any file with uncommitted modifications (tracked or not).
+Git checkout and Git pull refuses to update files with uncommitted modifications (tracked or not).

 <hr />